fencsik/CrossOver/crossover04/00README.txt

    limited-capacity models to the unlimited capacity models.
  - PlotFits.r: Plots the observed and predicted hit rates and false-alarm rates from all the fitting procedures.
+ - PlotFitsSub.r: Same as above, but generates a separate plot for each subject.

 Support files:
  - maxdprime.r: Computes the underlying sensitivity and criterion for a